JMFiore/JMFiore/README.md

-👀 I’m interested in data processing and statatistics
+👀 I’m interested in data engineering and statatistics

 ***Lenguages use:***